ctrble/LDJAM42-Tunnel-Racer/README.md

 This game was entered into the Ludem Dare Compo, and was made from scratch within 48 hours by a team of one.
 The entry page is here.
 Controls:

-Mouse - look
+- look - mouse
-WASD - move/strafe
+- move/strafe - WASD
-QE - rotate
+- rotate - QE
-Shift - brake
+- brake - shift
-Spacebar - thrust
+- thrust - spacebar